Properties of relaxed trajectories of non-linear fractional impulsive control systems: Original Fractional Impulsive Control systems

-The above analysis, asserts that $\mathcal{G}$ is a contraction operator.
-In accordance with the definition of Banach foxed point theorem, it can be concluded that the system \eqref{eqn:Relax-original-1} has a unique solution on $J$. \end{proof}
+The above analysis asserts that $\mathcal{G}$ is a contraction operator.
+Following the definition of the Banach fixed point theorem, it can be concluded that the system \eqref{eqn:Relax-original-1} has a unique solution on $J$. \end{proof}